Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Conclusions

 \section{Conclusions}

 This work applies neural networks to the detection of brain hemorrhages from simulated absolute EIT data on a $3$D head model.
 We developed large datasets based on realistic anatomies that we used to train and test a fully connected neural network and a convolutional neural network.
 Our classification tests show encouraging results for further development of these techniques, with fully connected neural networks achieving an average accuracy higher than $90\%$ on most test datasets.
+Since the datasets included a large proportion of healthy patents, this work could motivate the development of a new, cheap, non-invasive screening test for brain hemorrhages.

-The results demonstrate that the classification performance is affected by many factors, including the size of the stroke, the mismodeling of the electrodes position and the noise in the data.
+The results demonstrate that the classification performance is affected by many factors, including the size of the stroke, the mismodeling of the electrode position and the noise in the data.
 Among these, the size of the stroke is the one most significantly altering the performance, which indicates that the method is probably unable to detect very small hemorrhages.
 Note that in the dataset generation we considered strokes with volumes of as small as 1.5 ml.
 Further, the FCNN, trained on single ball-shaped strokes, was able to generalize to data generated from multiple strokes of different shapes with little loss in the accuracy.
 We also want to stress that in every dataset the position of the stroke was chosen uniformly at random within the brain tissue.
 This means that on the one hand we did not restrict or assume to know in which brain hemisphere the stroke was located.
 On the other hand we considered strokes taking place potentially very close to the skull layer or very deep inside the brain tissue, a situation which is very challenging to analyze from EIT data.